Michel de Castelnau: Code work in Mary's household

-Curle, Nau, and Pasquier were taken to the Tower of London in September 1586 during the discovery of the Babington Plot.John Hungerford Pollen, Queen Mary and the Babington Plot (Edinburgh: Scottish History Society, pp. clxxxv-clxxxvii Amias Paulet had noticed that Pasquier was "half a secretary".
+Curle, Nau, and Pasquier were taken to the Tower of London in September 1586 during the discovery of the Babington Plot.
+Amias Paulet had noticed that Pasquier was "half a secretary".
 Pasquier was asked by Thomas Phelippes about recent intrigues, the older Throckmorton Plot, and the ciphering process.
 In his second interview, Pasquier said he "wrote many times in cipher to Mauvissière, the late French ambassador".
 Nau was in charge of the alphabets or cipher keys, Mary herself kept the letters in cipher.
 Questioned again, he confessed to ciphering and deciphering letters for Mary and "also having deciphered many other letters written by Monsieur de Mauvissière" and others.
 After Mary's funeral in August 1587, all three men were released and given passports to leave England.

 Throckmorton Plot

 The Throckmorton Plot was revealed late in 1583.
 Some of Mary's secret letters to Castelnau were carried by Francis Throckmorton to Claude de Courcelles.
 In the ciphered texts Throckmorton was given the codename or alias Monsieur de la Tour.
-Another of Castelnau's secretaries, Chérelles, who was trusted by Mary, and a clerk, Laurent Feron, passed copies of Castelnau's correspondence to Walsingham.
+Another of Castelnau's secretaries, Jean Arnault de Chérelles (died 1637), who was trusted by Mary, or Nicolas Leclerc de Courcelles, and a clerk, Laurent Feron, passed copies of Castelnau's correspondence to Walsingham.
 Chérelles's brother had a place in Mary's household, as treasurer.
+The French ambassador De Maisse noted in 1598 that it was said the Babington Plot was discovered because Cherelles revealed Mary's ciphers.